Capital University logo

 About Capital University

-Central Ohio's oldest university fostering inquiry, critical thinking, and leadership since 1830.
+Capital University: Central Ohio's oldest, fostering inquiry, critical thinking, and leadership since 1830.

 Key Highlights

-• Founded in 1830, making it the oldest university in Central Ohio.
+• Established in 1830, Capital University holds the distinction of being the oldest university in Central Ohio.

-• Reunited with Trinity Lutheran Seminary in 2018, strengthening its theological and academic offerings.
+• Successfully reunited with Trinity Lutheran Seminary in 2018, strengthening its theological heritage.

 Timeline